tsgates/arch-wiki-markdown/wiki/Swap.md

 altogether.
 This may be especially desirable if disk space is at a premium (e.g. a modestly-sized SSD).

-Note:The BTRFS filesystem does not currently support swapfiles.
-Failure to heed this warning may result in filesystem corruption.
+Note:The Btrfs file system does not currently support swap files.
+Failure to heed this warning may result in file system corruption.
+Though it should be noted that one may use a swap file on Btrfs if mounted through a loop device.
+This method will result in severely degraded swap performance.

 > Swap file creation